mulesoft-catalyst/canary-policy-mule-4/README.md

 ![](./images/deployment.png "Deployment Architecture")

 From the above, a proxy is deployed on top of both versions (original and canary) in order to centralize communication, providing an abstraction and improving understanding from the point of view of networking and traffic management.
-Please see ["Limitations"](###Limitations) and ["Known Issues"](###Known-Issues) sections.
+Please see ["Limitations"](###Limitations).

 If you want to skip the extra layer added by the proxy, you can always apply the policy on top of the original (baseline) application:

 ![](./images/deployment-nr.png "Deployment Architecture - Not Recommended")

 This option requires to set an additional flag "appliedOnApi".
 Please see ["Usage"](###Usage).
+Additionally, it is important to note that if this option is enabled, the collection of metrics does not work.

 But this approach may lead to a management nightmare, where deprecation and retirement of APIs become an almost impossible task.
 See ["Deprecation and Retirement"](###Deprecation-and-retirement) section.